-External vs Internal Turnovers: What’s the Difference?
+External vs Internal Turnover, What’s the Difference?

-An internal turnover, on the other hand, involves an employee leaving his or her job for a different job at the same company.
-The employee doesn’t leave the company for which he or she works.
-Rather, the employee stays at the same company while changing his or her job position.
-It’s still considered a turnover because the employee’s job position changes.
-With an internal turnover, you’ll have to recruit and train a replacement to fill the employee’s job position.
+An internal turnover involves an employee leaving his or her current position for a different role at the same company.
+The employee doesn’t leave the company, rather they are changing positions.
+It’s still considered turnover because the employee’s position change requires recruiting and training a replacement to fill the open position.

 The Impact of External Turnovers